Top 26 small business ideas to get started for Students in 2022

 23. Housesitting and petsitting

 People are increasingly traveling, so there is a growing need for home and pet care while away.
-And with the rise of remote work, long-term vacations are becoming more common – so while you can leave your home unoccupied for a weekend, a month-long trip may require more care.
+With the rise of remote work, long-term vacations are becoming more common—so while you can leave your home unoccupied for a weekend, a month-long trip may require more care.

-Housesitting and petsitting are good business ideas if you feel comfortable caring for and staying with a stranger, potentially with their pets.
+Housesitting and sitting are good business ideas if you feel comfortable caring for and staying with a stranger, potentially with their pets.

 You can create your website on Shopify to market and sell your services, and there are also websites and apps dedicated to home care and pets that you can use.
 Here are some examples:

-HouseSitter.com: This site is for both housesitting and petsitting.
+HouseSitter.com: This site is for both housesitting and sitting.
 You can create a profile and subscribe to posts.
 People needing in-home babysitting/pets can also look for babysitters and contact them.

 Rover: Rover is a website and app made explicitly for petsitting.
 In it, you can create a profile and sign up for shows.
 These arrangements include spot visits but not night visits or home visits.